CoAEMSP Letter of Review

 At these sessions, you will obtain information concerning prerequisite courses and other program requirements.

-Prospective students who expect to complete EMT certification training before the spring semester of 2019 are encouraged to attend advising sessions listed below.
+Prospective students who expect to complete EMT certification training before the spring semester of 2023 are encouraged to contact the program director.

 - Emergency Medical Technician (Kentucky or NREMT) Unrestricted